tmbumaths/python-workshop/docs/day4.md

 ### Looping through an array

-Similar to list and string we can use for loops or while loops to go throuth each elements of a list one by one.
+Similar to list and string we can use for loops or while loops to go through each elements of a list one by one.

 - **for** To  iterates over the items of an array specified we can use for as follows